-In the first quarter of 2013, we recorded a \$43.0 million income tax provision.
-The effective tax rate for the first quarter was 30.3%, which included, as a discrete item, the impact of enacting The American Taxpayer Relief Act in January 2013.
-The American Taxpayer Relief Act included a provision to extend the income tax credit for increased research activities retroactively to the tax year ended December 31, 2012.
-As a result, our 2012 research tax credit reduced our effective tax rate for the first quarter of 2013 by 12.3%.
+In the first nine months of 2013, we recorded a \$187.7 million income tax provision.
+The effective tax rate for the first nine months was 36.4%, which included, as a discrete item, the favorable impact of the enactment of The American Taxpayer Relief Act in January 2013.
+The American Taxpayer Relief Act included a provision to extend the income tax credit for increased research activities retroactively to the tax year ended December 31, 2012, as well as for the current year.
+As a result, our 2012 research tax credit reduced our effective tax rate for the first nine months of 2013 by 4.3%.

-In the first quarter of 2012, income tax expense relating to our pre-tax income was fully offset by a reversal of a portion of our valuation allowance.
-As of March 31, 2012, we continued to recognize a full valuation allowance against our net operating loss carry-forward and other deferred tax assets since we had an extended history of losses.
+In the first nine months of 2012, income tax expense relating to our pre-tax income was fully offset by a reversal of a portion of our valuation allowance.
+As of September 30, 2012, we continued to recognize a full valuation allowance against our net operating loss carry-forward and other deferred tax assets since we had an extended history of losses.
 In the fourth quarter of 2012, we recorded an income tax benefit attributable to the release of substantially all of the remaining valuation allowance against our deferred tax assets.
 The decision to release this valuation allowance was made after we determined that it was more likely than not that these deferred tax assets would be realized.